![]() | |

 - Feminine: le

-When definite articles follow certain prepositions, the words must contract – more about this in a future lesson.
+When definite articles follow certain prepositions, the words must contract.

 Using definite articles